 (1) Carryover.
 Pursuant to C.R.S. § 8-13.3-403(3)(b), “up to forty-eight hours of paid sick leave that an employee accrues in a year but does not use carries forward to, and may be used in, a subsequent year.”
 For purposes of C.R.S. § 8-13.3-403(3)(b), “year” means “a regular and consecutive twelve-month period as determined by an employer.”
 C.R.S. § 8-13.3-402(13).
 The employer shall not be required to, but may, permit an employee to carry forward more than forty-eight (48) hours of unused paid leave from one benefit year to the next.
 C.R.S. §§ 8-13.3-403(3)(b), -413.

 (2) “Benefit year” definition.
-The applicable "benefit year" is the period of 12 consecutive months established by an employer in which an employee shall accrue and use earned sick leave .
+The applicable "benefit year" is the period of 12 consecutive months established by an employer in which an employee shall accrue [Deleted:]earned sick leave [for use].
 Unless otherwise established by an employer in a written policy, a “benefit year” is the calendar year.
 If an employer transitions from one type of year to another, the employer must ensure that the transition process maintains all HFWA rights, and must notify employees in writing of any such changes.

 3.5.2 Pay rate and amount of HFWA leave.
-Under C.R.S. § 8-13.3-402(8), leave must be paid at the same rate and with the same benefits, including health benefits, as the employee normally earns during hours worked, not including overtime, bonuses, or holiday pay.
+Under C.R.S. § 8-13.3-402(8), leave must be paid at the same rate and with the same benefits, including health benefits, as the employee normally earns during hours worked, not including overtime [premiums], bonuses, or holiday [leave] pay.
 Leave must be paid on the same schedule as regular wages.

+[Employees shall be paid for leave the same wages that the employee would have earned if the employee had worked, excluding bonuses and overtime premiums.]
 The pay rate for leave must be at least the applicable minimum wage.

+[If use of leave does not reduce an employee’s pay (e.g. if the employee is paid solely on a salary, commission, or piece rate basis, and the leave does not impact total salary commissions, or piece pay), then the employee does not earn additional compensation solely for using leave.

+If an employee receives a wage in addition to commissions, commissions are not included in the pay rate for sick leave.

+If an employee works at multiple rates, including shift differentials and separate jobs for the same employer, the employee shall be paid the rate they would have earned during the period of leave.

-The HFWA pay rate shall be calculated based upon the employee’s pay over the 30 calendar days (or, at the employer’s option, any full pay period, or consecutive full pay periods or work weeks, totaling 28 to 31 days) prior to taking leave; shall include any set hourly or salary rates, shift differentials, tip credits, and commissions; and shall not include overtime, bonuses, or holiday pay.
-If an employee has not yet worked the full 30-day duration (or other duration from 28 to 31 days) noted above, then the maximum number of available days within that duration shall be used.
-The HFWA pay rate for employees covered by Rule 3.5.1(B) shall be calculated in accordance with that Rule.
+][Deleted:][If the pay rate for the period of leave is unknown, the] pay rate shall be calculated based upon the employee’s pay over [a “lookback” period of (i)] the 30 calendar days [preceding the leave,][Deleted:]or[Deleted:] [(ii)] at the employer’s option, [Deleted:][the most recent] full pay period[(s)][Deleted:] or [Deleted:]work weeks[Deleted:] totaling 28 to 31 days.[Deleted:][Earnings in the pay rate calculation] shall include [Deleted:] hourly or salary rates, shift differentials, tip credits, and commissions [(if applicable, see Rule 3.5.2(A)(2) above)]; and shall not include overtime [premiums], bonuses, or holiday [leave] pay. [

+]If an employee has not yet worked [Deleted:][a] full [lookback period][Deleted: ][as] noted above, then the [period will consist of all days worked prior to the leave][Deleted:]. [

+]The HFWA pay rate for employees covered by Rule 3.5.1(B) shall be calculated in accordance with that Rule.